-Securing the maximum rate you can contains many variables which will determine the strength of your bargaining position.
+Securing the maximum rate you can relies on many variables which will determine the strength of your bargaining position.
 Some of these will be market driven (supply/demand) whilst others are controlled by you (other offers etc).

-After establishing the strength of your position, the rate you will get comes down purely to the level of your sales and negotiation skills.
+After establishing the strength of your position and demonstrating yoru skills and experience, the rate you will get comes down purely to the level of your sales and negotiation skills.